nimiq/ledger-api/transport-comparison.md

 General notes:
 - The ledger only supports one call at a time.
-- If the ledger is busy with another call it throws an exception that it is busy.
+- If the ledger api is busy with another call it throws an exception that it is busy.
 The ledger API however only knows, if the ledger is busy by another call from this same page and same API instance.
-- For all api types but U2F the user must select a device to use / grant permission to use that device.
+- For all api types but U2F / WebAuthn the user must select a device to use / grant permission to use that device.
 The device selector opens as browser popup.
 The request for a device has to happen in the context of a user interaction / user activation.
 Our api allows for initiating a request without user interaction and will then ask for a manual `connect` call in the context of a user interaction only if needed.
 - The Ledger reports the dashboard and applications as separate devices depending on the the app's [supported interfaces](https://www.ledger.com/windows-10-update-sunsetting-u2f-tunnel-transport-for-ledger-devices/) to circumvent some Windows issues which can not handle multiple different combinations of enabled interfaces for a single USB device.
 This means that the user has to give permission for the "device" associated with the Nimiq app.
-- Surprisingly, on the Nano X the dashboard and Nimiq App are not reported as different apps, so seem to share the same interface.
-Nonetheless, a connect/disconnect happens when switching between the dashboard and the Nimiq app.
+- On the Nano X until firmware 1.2.4-5 the dashboard and Nimiq App were not reported as different apps and shared the same interface.
+Nonetheless, a connect/disconnect happened when switching between the dashboard and the Nimiq app.
 - If the ledger is locked while the nimiq app (or another app throwing that same exception) was running, an exception gets thrown.
 The error code for this was 0x6982 before and got translated to a "dongle locked" error, but this seems to have changed.
 Get public key / address requests now throw a 0x6804 UNKNOWN_ERROR; other requests don't